NewSTEPs Data Request Policies and Procedures

 What is the NewSTEPs Data Repository?

-The Newborn Screening Technical assistance and Evaluation Program (NewSTEPs), a program of the Association of Public Health Laboratories (APHL) in collaboration with the Colorado School of Public Health (ColoradoSPH), offers technical assistance and quality improvement initiatives to state newborn screening (NBS) programs.
+The Newborn Screening Technical assistance and Evaluation Program (NewSTEPs), a program of the Association of Public Health Laboratories (APHL) which offers technical assistance and quality improvement initiatives to state newborn screening (NBS) programs.
 The NewSTEPs Data Repository collects data from each participating NBS program in the United States including 50 states and three territories (Puerto Rico, Guam, and Washington D.C.).

 Description of NewSTEPs Data

 Submission of data by NBS programs is voluntary and certain data require each NBS program to enter into a Memorandum of Understanding (MOU) with APHL.
 The MOU includes information regarding the following aspects of data sharing within the NewSTEPs Data Repository: data ownership; data reporting and data security.